Climate change is real, man-made, and happening now. The stakes are too high not to act.LET'S GO

 The President has announced a new set of carbon pollution standards on new and existing power plants—a monumental step toward reducing the carbon pollution the United States generates.

 His plan will reduce carbon pollution from existing power plants 30% from a 2005 baseline by 2030.
 That's a big deal—The New York Times called the President's climate proposal “the strongest action ever taken by an American president to tackle climate change.”Stand with the President

 SWITCH TO CLEAN

 We don't need to choose between clean air and a strong economy.
 President Obama's plan means more investments in solar, wind, and other forms of renewable energy.
 This investment will grow our economy and strengthen our communities, while also helping combat the effects of climate change.

-The cost of solar panels has dropped 75%.
-As of last year, more than 173,000 Americans worked in the solar industry, and there is now enough solar power produced in the United States to power 3 million homes.
+Since 2008, the cost of solar panels has dropped 75%.
+As of last year, more than 173,000 Americans worked in the solar industry, and there is now enough solar power produced in the United States to power 4 million homes.